-It is not necessary to write to the Control Register again once a sequencer operation has been initiated.
+It is not necessary to write to the Control Register once a sequencer operation has been initiated.
 The WRITE bit must be set to zero or the DIN line tied low to ensure the Control Register is not accidently overwritten, or the sequence operation interrupted.
-If the Control Register is written to at any time during the sequence then it must be ensured that the SEQ1 and SEQ0 bits are set to 1,0 to avoid interrupting the automatic conversion sequence.
-This pattern will continue until such time as the AD7904/AD7914/AD7924 is written to and the SEQ1 and SEQ0 bits are configured with any bit combination except 1,0 resulting in the termination of the sequence.
-If uninterrupted, however (WRITE bit = 0, or WRITE bit = 1 and SEQ1 and SEQ0 bits are set to 1,0), then upon completion of the sequence, the AD7904/AD7914/AD7924 sequencer will return to the Channel 0 and commence the sequence again.
+If the Control Register is written to at any time during the sequence, then it must be ensured that the SEQ and SHADOW bits are set to 1,0 to avoid interrupting the automatic conversion sequence.
+This pattern will continue until such time as the AD7908/AD7918/AD7928 is written to and the SEQ and SHADOW bits are configured with any bit combination except 1,0.
+On completion of the sequence, the AD7908/AD7918/AD7928 sequencer will return to the first selected channel in the SHADOW Register and commence the sequence again.

-Regardless of which channel selection method is used, the 16-bit word output from the AD7924 during each conversion will always contain two leading zeros, two channel address bits that the conversion result corresponds to, followed by the 12-bit conversion result; the AD7914 will output two leading zeros, two channel address bits that the conversion result corresponds to, followed by the 10-bit conversion result and two trailing zeros; the AD7904 will output two leading zeros, two channel address bits that the conversion result corresponds to, followed by the 8-bit conversion result and four trailing zeros.
-See the Serial Interface section.
+Rather than selecting a particular sequence of channels, a number of consecutive channels beginning with Channel 0 may also be programmed via the Control Register alone, without needing to write to the SHADOW Register.
+This is possible if the SEQ and SHADOW bits are set to 1,1.
+The channel address bits ADD2 through ADD0 will then determine the final channel in the consecutive sequence.
+The next conversion will be on Channel 0, then Channel 1, and so on until the channel selected via the address bits ADD2 through ADD0 is reached.
+The cycle will begin again on the next serial transfer, provided the WRITE bit is set to low, or if high, that the SEQ and SHADOW bits are set to 1,0; then the ADC will continue its preprogrammed automatic sequence uninterrupted.
+Regardless of which channel selection method is used, the 16-bit word output from the AD7928 during each conversion will always contain a leading zero, three channel address bits that the conversion result corresponds to, followed by the 12-bit conversion result; the AD7918 will output a leading zero, three channel address bits that the conversion result corresponds to, followed by the 10-bit conversion result and two trailing zeros; the AD7908 will output a leading zero, three channel address bits that the conversion result corresponds to, followed by the 8-bit conversion result and four trailing zeros.
+(See the Serial Interface section.)